top of page

 CORE

 CORE stands for Context, Observation, Result and nExt stEps.
-Essentially your feedback should reference the situation, describe the art, note its effects and discuss what must be done next.
+Essentially an effective feedback should reference the situation, describe the art, note its effects, and discuss what must be done next.

 Candid Feedback

 The principals of this kind of feedback are straightforward—criticise with the intent of helping, while staying humble and leaving room for your own critique.
-Keep feedback positive, tell them what they did right alongside what they had done wrong.
+Keep positive feedback; tell them what they did right alongside what they did wrong.

 STATE

-This stands for Share, Tell, Ask, Talk and Encourage.
-Share objective opinions, tell them how it has affected you, ask about the other party’s thoughts, talk to them cautiously, encourage them to challenge your words.
+This stands for Share, Tell, Ask, Talk, and Encourage.
+Share objective opinions, tell them how it has affected you, ask about the other party’s thoughts, talk to them cautiously, and encourage them to challenge your words.

 2. Give Emotionally Intelligent Feedback

-Remember to empathise with the other party—put yourself in their shoes.
+When giving positive feedback, remember to empathise with the other party by putting yourself in their shoes.
 How are they as a person?
-How do they react to certain things, how are they currently reacting to your words, etc. However, this should not be at the expense of objectivity because at the end of the day, your aim is to relay constructive feedback.
+How do they react to certain things?
+How are they currently reacting to your words, etc.?
+However, this should not be at the expense of objectivity because, at the end of the day, your aim is to relay constructive feedback, be it design feedback or creative feedback.

-Here are a few key tips on giving feedback that displays high EQ:
+Here are a few key tips for giving feedback empathetically:

-Stay conscious of the intentions behind your feedback.
-Filtering personal agenda is highly encouraged, as it’s a sign of self-awareness.
+• Stay conscious of the intentions behind your feedback.
+Filtering personal agendas is highly encouraged, as it’s a sign of self-awareness.

 However, if you’re in an online environment, this can be difficult.
 But there are ways to work around it:

-Explore more about how TESSR Review allows you and your team to collaborate with our article here.
+This helps add nuance back into a virtual platform by using emojis, dynamic annotation tools, and voice messages to help you get the job done.
+Explore more about how TESSR Review allows you and your team to collaborate by reading this article here.

 1. Identifying Negative, Uncritical Feedback

-Receiving these kinds of feedback can push us into negative headspaces, stagnating healthy growth and advancement.
+Receiving this kind of feedback can push us into negative headspaces, stagnating healthy growth and advancement.
 So, how can we deal with this?

 a.
 Remind yourself of your value: If you are already doing your best, don’t stop!
-Try not to take negative comments personally because those are projected attacks that have nothing to do with you or your art—don’t let false criticism drag you down.
+Take your time processing feedback given and try not to take negative comments personally because those are projected attacks that have nothing to do with you or your art—don’t let false criticism drag you down.
 It’s easy to let your emotions get in the way of your work and plans, hindering your workflow and ability to execute projects objectively.

 b.
 Respond with respect and establish requisites: If responding is unavoidable, ask questions to clarify (i) What are the issues ii) What are the expectations, and (iii) Are there any suggestions for amendment?
 When you don’t receive clear answers, gently put your foot down by setting requisites—be upfront about needing specifications and clarity.

 c.
-Seek for support from your circle: Even if you are able to discern when you should or should not take things personally, continuously receiving negative feedback might cause doubt and insecurity.
-Therefore, artists should make sure they have a support system, where they can share and seek advice if needed.
+Seek support from your circle: Even if you can discern when you should or should not take things personally, continuously receiving negative feedback might cause doubt and insecurity.
+Therefore, artists should make sure they have a support system where they can share and seek advice if needed.

 2. Leveraging Constructive Feedback